Kyle Seager hits milestone as Mariners can just hold on against Mike Trout

 Perhaps it was fitting that Kyle Seager’s milestone home run came after Angels manager Joe Maddon went to a left-handed reliever just before he was going to come to the plate in the third inning.

 For the better part of his career with the Mariners, even over the past three seasons when he’s battled injuries and suboptimal production, Seager could still hit homers off left-handed pitchers better than just about any left-handed hitter in baseball.

-With runners on first and second and just one out and starter Julio Teheran having already thrown 52 pitches, Maddon decided to play the left-on-left matchup and went to lefty Ryan Buchter out of the bullpen to face Seager.
+So with runners on first and second and just one out and starter Julio Teheran, who was making his first start of the season due to COVID-19, having already thrown 52 pitches, Maddon decided to play the left-on-left matchup and turn to lefty Ryan Buchter out of the bullpen to face Seager.

 When a 1-1 fastball stayed on the inner half of the plate, Seager did what he’s done to so many other lefty pitchers brought in to face him — damage.

-Seager crushed a towering three-run homer to right field, changing a one-run deficit into a lead the Mariners would never quite relinquish — despite Mike Trout’s continued herculean efforts against them — in a 7-6 win over the Angels.
+Seager crushed a towering three-run homer into the empty outdoor seating of the Hit It Here Cafe, changing a one-run deficit into a lead the Mariners would never quite relinquish — despite Mike Trout’s continued herculean efforts against them — in a 7-6 win over the Angels.

+“They bring in the lefty to face him and he hits a bomb,” manager Scott Servais said.
+“Kyle has a really good approach against lefties.
+He’s got a good idea of what they are trying to do to him.
+He laid off a couple of breaking balls to get to the fastball and he didn’t miss it.”

-The three-run blast — his second homer of the season — was 200th homer of Seager’s career, which has been spent entirely in a Mariners’ uniform.
+The three-run blast — his second homer of the season — was 200th home run of Seager’s career, which has been spent entirely in a Mariners’ uniform.

 Only Ken Griffey Jr. (417), Edgar Martinez (309) and Jay Buhner (307) have hit more homers in a Mariners uniform.